We know that digital doesn’t mean secure yet billions of memories are currently only being stored on computers

 During a website conversion in 2016, Snapfish had a data loss while converting to their new system.
 Photos prior to January 2014 were unable to be migrated to the website’s new system.
 Snapfish traditionally hosts three versions of images: printable images, full resolution and low resolution.
 Both the full resolution and low resolution were permanently deleted and the company’s backup printable image files were completely unrecoverable.

-I know you’re thinking, “But that will never happen to my photos.
-I use a giant, reputable, Cloud-based backup system that is guaranteed to never lose my photos.”
-Think again!
-Just a few years ago a little company called Amazon suffered huge Cloud crashes caused by a misconfigured mirroring service which lost user data and took down Instagram, Netflix, Reddit and Foursquare in its wake.
+Just a few years ago a reputable little company called Amazon suffered huge Cloud crashes caused by a misconfigured mirroring service which lost user data and took down Instagram, Netflix, Reddit and Foursquare in its wake.
 Microsoft and T-Mobile lost nearly a million customers’ photos and cellphone data which were ultimately unrecoverable.
 In 2016, Yahoo announced it had fallen victim to the biggest data breach in history, compromising more than 3 billion users’ accounts.

-When technology isn’t to blame, many consumers do not consider all the potential risks to their data that can result from human error and accounts which are often misconfigured or mismanaged.
+When technology isn’t to blame, many people do not consider all the potential risks to their data that can result from human error and accounts which are often misconfigured or mismanaged.

 In 2014, Apple’s iCloud was breached and photos were stolen from victims’ accounts.
 The breach was a result of vulnerabilities in Apple’s password security system which enabled persistent hackers to guess passwords and security questions of select users.